debnsuma/polars101/README.md

 # Welcome to this Polars Workshop

 Thanks to Liam Brannigan and his course on ["Data Analysis with Polars"](https://www.udemy.com/course/data-analysis-with-polars/), the content of the workshop is taken from his course.
+Please refer to his course and [website](https://braaannigan.github.io/)

 ## Getting started